 One important thing to keep in mind is that if you are not putting at least 20% down, you will be required to pay mortgage insurance (see additional information on mortgage insurance below).

-The biggest difference between an FHA loan and a conventional loan is that the monthly mortgage insurance is removable after a certain point, and you’ll be glad to know that it’s relatively easy to have it removed.
+The biggest difference between an FHA loan and a conventional loan is that the monthly mortgage insurance is removable after a certain point, and you’ll be glad to know it’s relatively easy to have it removed.
 There are a few key points that need to be met to do that, so you’ll want to contact your servicer (whoever you make the payments to) in order to discuss your options.

 VA loans are one of the primary benefits provided to those who serve.
 This type of loan can be a little more complicated than FHA and conventional, so first and foremost we recommend you work with a loan officer that is well versed in how the product works.